Listening into Life

 We draw from these and similar teachings that ring true as they resonate with our being.

-The joy of being dispersed is that it means we are spreading, expanding and extending.
+The joy of being dispersed is that we are spreading, expanding and extending.
 The challenge is staying connected.
 Consider the following avenues for staying connected to grow and support each other in contemplative living.

 Online Every Friday from 10-11am